 Like most plank figures, this is Red polished Ware (pottery covered in a red slip) decorated with incised lines filled with lime.
 It does not have pierced ears or protuberant breasts or nose: the latter most unusual .
 However it has features that are common in other types and were not represented on my larger one.
 Most especially it has the incised lines normally interpreted as necklaces (not continued at the back).
 It also has the two diagonal lines below these which were at one time interpreted as arms (they sometimes end in a group of small puncture marks) but are now most often interpreted as large bronze or copper toggle pins holding the garment at the shoulders, such as have often been found in graves.
 There are also eyebrows and circular eyes plus vertical grooves ending in something that looks like a mouth, but it is not certain that this is a nose: it has sometimes been interpreted as a filtrum (the groove below the nose).
 Horizontal lines on the cheeks (found frequently on plank figures) could be tattoos or scarification simply painted facial decoration, but they are repeated on the back of the head and lower on the sides of the back (and the back of my larger example).
 Vertical zig-zag lines down the upper back would normally represent hair but strangely do not also appear on the back of the head.
 A criss-cross pattern, between the lower horizontal lines, presumably decoration on clothing) appear at the front but are left out at the back which is fairly plain.
 The vertical zig-zags marks at the top of the back (normally depicting hair) which normally continue all the way up the back of the head stop below the head, which is strange.

-There are breaks at neck and waist which have been consolidated, but the Christies catalogue of 1989 does not show the waist breakage as it is now - with a small piece missing - and it must have been broken again at a later stage, losing large fragments at the back which were not restored when it was mended, leaving the old consolidation on display there and the strange appearance of another surface, possibly caused by folding of the clay when originally made.
+There are breaks at neck and waist which have been consolidated, but the Christies catalogue of 1989, and the Sotheby's catalogue 1993 do not show the waist breakage as it is now - with a small piece missing - and it must have been broken again at a later stage, losing large fragments at the back which were not restored when it was mended, leaving the old consolidation on display there and the strange appearance of another surface, possibly caused by folding of the clay when originally made.
 Alternatively, as Colin Bowles' restorer suggested, the apparently very old glue inside may have failed and fragments become detached.
 Many (anything from 20 - 50%) of these figures have been conjectured to have been "deliberately" broken across the middle of the torso before being placed in the tomb (probably to kill them to enter the world of the dead).
 They are almost always restored now.
 Perhaps there might still be some way to tell if this was the case with this one but the double breakage might make this problematical.
 Alternatively, a curator has pointed out that they are mostly not well fired and break accidentally quite easily (he admitted ruefully that this had happened to him).
 An upper corner of the head may be restored and there is much erosion of the slip at the back (possibly it may have been moved around while lying on its back in the tomb?) he vertical zig-zags marks at the top of the back (normally depicting hair) which normally continue up the back of the head stop below the head, which is strange.